1 Introduction

 12 Trojan War Period

-The tradition states as follows.
+The traditions states as follows.

 Idomeneus, son of Deucalion, son of Minos, and Meriones, son of Molus, son of Minos, led the Cretans in an expedition to Troy.
 [141]